What is Hardware Maintenance?

 Third party maintenance providers usually offer services such as technical support delivered online or over the phone; replacement or repair of server, network, storage or data center hardware; on-site engineering assistance; operating support; equipment maintenance and more.
 So what is the difference between hardware maintenance you might receive through the original equipment manufacturer (OEM) and the maintenance you would receive through a third party maintenance provider (TPM)?

 One of the major differences between the hardware maintenance you would receive through an OEM and what you would receive through a third party maintenance provider is reflected in the business focus.
 OEM’s are in the business of selling hardware and their attention and resources are focused on hardware sales, not service.
 Rigid protocols mean there is less flexibility in service level agreements (SLA) and often they have broad disclaimers covering them if they are unable to fulfill their SLAs.
 The hardware maintenance service you receive through a TPM provider generally shows that their focus is on customer service.
 At M Global, our customers’ needs are top priority and we focus our attention on giving them the best possible experience.
 We have the ability to be flexible and customize service to fit client needs.

-To learn more about hardware maintenance and the differences between OEM services and TPM services click here for our full comparison.
+To learn more about hardware maintenance and the differences between OEM services and TPM services.
 We cover topics such as cost savings, escalation processes, parts stocking strategies and more.

 Much like an insurance policy, you may not realize how important hardware support is until you need it.
 With the right hardware maintenance contract, you can rest easy.
 You won’t be worrying about downtime or stressing overblown budgets because if you are partnering with M Global for your hardware maintenance needs, we got you covered.